amylour/everneed/README.md

 **CSRF Tokens**

 CSRF (Cross-Site Request Forgery) tokens are included in every form to help authenticate the request with the server when the form is submitted.
-Absence of these tokens can leave a site vulnerable to attackers who may steal a users data.
+Absence of these tokens can leave a site vulnerable to attackers who may steal a user's data.

 # Features